cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter6.typ

 === Exploratory data analysis for the cubic case

 A total of 858387 data entries were generated with variables distributed as described in @sec:data_gen_cubic.
+A sample of the dataset, with the generated data in the cubic case is shown in @fig:data_sample_cubic.

+#figure(
+  image("../images/data_sample_cubic.png", width: 95%),
+  caption: [A sample of the dataset generated to train, validate and test the model that will predict $phi_a$ and $phi_Kappa$.
+Each row represents a data entry.]
+)<fig:data_sample_cubic>

 As we did in the isotropic case in @sec:isotropic_exploration, we will check if there is any redundancy between the compositions $chi_n$ by computing the correlation matrix of the features, which is shown below:

 #figure(
-  image("../images/corr_matrix_cubic.png", width: 70%),
+  image("../images/corr_matrix_cubic.png", width: 80%),
   caption: [Correlation matrix of the features in the cubic model.]
 )<fig:correlation_matrix_cubic>